valcapp/jsc19/README.md

 ## Next steps
 The Vensim Dashboard generator is still work in progress.
 Next steps for development:
+* capability to customize the setup for the model (baseline inputs configuration)
 * capability to add more than one dashboard view
+* causal tracing of variables
 * capability to compare variables in the same graph (for a singular scenario)
-* causal tracing of variables
 * capability to use alternative visualizations other than just line charts
 * capability to drag element or personalize layouts
 * capability to draw diagrams on the page